-6. Permits.-The permit shall be secured at the ranger station where the automobile enters, and will entitle the permittee to go over any or all of the roads in the park.
-It is good for the entire season, expiring on December 31 of the year of issue.
-The permit shall be conveniently kept so that it can be exhibited to park rangers on demand.
-Each permit shall be exhibited to the checking ranger for verification on exit from the park.
+7. Permits.-The permit shall be secured at the ranger station where the automobile enters, and will entitle the permittee to operate the particular automobile indicated in the permit over any or all of the roads in the park.
+It is good for the entire season, expiring on December 31 of the year of issue, but is not transferable to any other vehicle than that to which originally issued.
+The permit shall be carefully kept so that it can be exhibited to park rangers on demand.
+Each permit shall be exhibited to the park ranger for verification on exit from the park.
+Duplicate permits will not be issued in lieu of original permits lost or mislaid.

-7. Fees.-Fees for automobile and motorcycle permits are \$2.50 and \$1, respectively, and are payable in cash only.
+8. Fees.-Fees for automobile and motorcycle permits are \$2.50 and \$1, respectively, and are payable in cash only.

-8. Distance apart; gears and brakes.-Automobiles, while in motion, shall be not less than 50 yards apart, except for purpose of passing, which is permissible only on comparatively level stretches of road or on slight grades.
+9. Distance apart; gears and brakes.-Automobiles, while in motion, shall be not less than 50 yards apart, except for purpose of passing, which is permissible only on comparatively level stretches of road or on slight grades.
 All automobiles, except while shifting gears, shall retain their gears constantly enmeshed.
 The driver of each automobile will be required to satisfy the ranger issuing the permit that all parts of his machine, particularly the brakes and tires, are in first-class working order and capable of making the trip; and that there is sufficient gasoline in the tank to reach the next place where it may be obtained.
 The automobile shall carry at least one extra tire.
 Motorcycles not equipped with brakes in good working order are not permitted to enter the park.

-9. Speeds.-Speed is limited to 12 miles per hour on grades, and when rounding sharp curves.
-On straight open stretches when no team is nearer than 200 yards, the speed may be increased to 20 miles per hour.
+10. Speeds.-Speed is limited to 12 miles per hour on grades, and when rounding sharp curves.
+On straight open stretches, when no team is nearer than 200 yards, the speed may be increased to 20 miles per hour.

-10. Horns.-The horn shall be sounded on approaching curves or stretches of road concealed for any considerable distance by slopes, overhanging trees, or other obstacles, and before meeting or passing other automobiles, motorcycles, riding or driving animals, or pedestrians.
+11. Horns.-The horn shall be sounded on approaching curves or stretches of road concealed for any considerable distance by slopes, overhanging trees, or other obstacles, and before meeting or passing other automobiles, motorcycles, riding or driving animals, or pedestrians.

-11. Lights.-All automobiles shall be equipped with head and tail lights, the headlights to be of sufficient brilliancy to insure safety in driving at night, and all lights shall be kept lighted after sunset when automobile is on the roads.
+12. Lights.-All automobiles shall be equipped with head and tail lights, the head lights to be of sufficient brilliancy to insure safety in driving at night, and all lights shall be kept lighted after sunset when automobile is on the roads.
 Headlights shall be dimmed when meeting other automobiles, motorcycles, riding or driving animals, or pedestrians.

-12. Muffler cut-outs.-Muffler cut-outs shall be closed while approaching or passing riding horses, horse-drawn vehicles, hotels, camps, or checking stations.
+13. Muffler cut-outs.-Muffler cut-outs shall be closed while approaching or passing riding horses, horse-drawn vehicles, hotels.

+camps, or checking stations.

-13. Teams.-When teams, saddle horses, or pack trains approach, automobiles shall take the outer edge of the roadway, regardless of the direction in which they may be going, taking care that sufficient room is left on the inside for the passage of vehicles and animals.
+14. Teams.-When teams, saddle horses, or pack trains approach, automobiles shall take the outer edge of the roadway, regardless of the direction in which they may be going, taking care that sufficient room is left on the inside for the passage of vehicles and animals.
 Teams have the right of way, and automobiles shall be backed or otherwise handled, as may be necessary, so as to enable teams to pass with safety.
 In no case shall automobiles pass animals on the road at a speed greater than 8 miles an hour.

-14. Overtaking vehicles.-Any vehicle traveling slowly upon any of the park roads shall, when overtaken by a faster moving motor vehicle and upon suitable signal from such overtaking vehicle, give way to the right, in case of motor driven vehicles, and to the inside, or bank side of the road, in case of horse-drawn vehicles, allowing the overtaking vehicle reasonably free passage, provided the overtaking vehicle does not exceed the speed limits specified for the road in question.
+15. Overtaking vehicles.-Any vehicle traveling slowly upon any of the park roads shall, when overtaken by a faster moving motor vehicle and upon suitable signal from such overtaking vehicle, give way to the right, in case of motor-driven vehicles, and to the inside, or bank side of the road, in case of horse-drawn vehicles, allowing the overtaking vehicle reasonably free passage, provided the overtaking vehicle does not exceed the speed limits specified for the road in question.